0x444454/4CB-Decoder/C64/README.md

 **IMPORTANT**: Be sure **de-interlacing** is **DISABLED**.
 **IMPORTANT**: Your CRT or LCD **refresh rate MUST match** the field or frame rate of the video.

-NOTE: Default timing for both programs is for a PAL C64 decoding a 60 Hz "dot".
-This is simply because I have a 60 Hz LCD screen and no current way to test 50 Hz.
+A start menu allows selecting either 50 Hz or 60 Hz screen and provide the respective preset timing delay for the C64 model in use.
+PAL or NTSC model is autodetected.
-      The timing delay can be adjusted pressing + and - and the current delay will be shown in yellow in the upper left corner of the screen (it's displayed in hex).
+In any case, the timing delay can be adjusted pressing + and - and the current delay will be shown in yellow in the upper left corner of the screen (it's displayed in hex).

-[TODO: A start menu to select either 50 Hz or 60 Hz screen and provide the respective preset timing delay for the C64 model in use.
-PAL or NTSC model is autodetected.]

 Both programs are launched using: